 First-year students who are considering a major should enroll in Physics 111, 112, and Mathematics 111 and 112 if possible.
 Those planning on attending graduate school in physics should plan to take the additional courses listed under the B.S. requirement below.
 Those considering graduate work in astronomy, engineering, or related fields are encouraged to augment their physics major with relevant additional courses in astronomy, mathematics, computer science, and chemistry.
 Students are not permitted to take more than twelve courses in the department without permission of the department, unless the thirteenth course is Physics 460 (Independent Study).

-B.S. requirements: In addition to the six core courses mentioned above, the B.S. degree requires Physics 460; at least three courses from Physics 312, 319, 330, and 341; and any two courses at the 200 level or above.
-Candidates for the B.S. degree must also complete Mathematics 225 by the end of the fall semester of the junior year.
+In addition to the six core courses, required Mathematics courses, and required capstone of Physics 420 or Physics 460 mentioned above, the B.S. degree requires at least three courses from Physics 312, 319, 330, and 341 and any two courses at the 200 level or above.
+Candidates for the B.S. degree must also complete Mathematics 225.

 A minor in physics consists of six Physics courses which include either the 109-110 or 111-112-211 introductory sequence.
 The remaining courses must be at the 200-level or above.
 The minor represents an appropriate complement to a variety of majors, including mathematics and computer science.